You are here

-Lindsey's main research interests are literary adaptation, the horror genre and the Gothic in literature, film and children's media.
-She would welcome enquiries about research projects relating to any of these areas.
+Lindsey's main research interests are literary adaptation and gothic horror in literature, film and children's popular culture.
+She would welcome enquiries about research projects relating to these areas.

-Scott, L. 'Coming of age in the Upside Down: renegotiating the boundaries of cult horror in Stranger Things,' in Mollet, T. and Scott, L. (eds.)
-Investigating Stanger Things: Upside Down in the World of Mainstream Cult Entertainment (Palgrave Macmillan, 2020).
+Scott, L. ‘Tween Terror in the Upside Down: children, cult horror and Stranger Things,’ in Mollet, T. and Scott, L. (eds.)
+Investigating Stanger Things: Upside Down in the World of Mainstream Cult Entertainment (Palgrave Macmillan, 2021).

 Scott, L. ‘Child activism, adult guilt, and the beginnings of mass extinction: Alice’s adventures in horrorland,’ in Sanna, A. (ed.)
 Alice in Wonderland in Film and Popular Culture (forthcoming).